emrgnt-cmplxty/fermi/docs/0.old/tutorials/front-end/naj-examples.md

 **classes / constructors**

-- `nearApi.Account` represents an account on the Axion platform
+- `nearApi.Account` represents an account on the Fermi platform
-- `nearApi.Connection` represents a connection to the Axion platform
+- `nearApi.Connection` represents a connection to the Fermi platform
-- `nearApi.Contract` represents a Smart Contract on the Axion platform
+- `nearApi.Contract` represents a Smart Contract on the Fermi platform
 - `nearApi.InMemorySigner` is used for signing transactions before they're sent to the network
 - `nearApi.KeyPair` is used to generate new key pairs
 - `nearApi.WalletAccount` is used to instantiate a `wallet` (as per the big 3 above)